sourcegraph/about/blogposts/2022/css-modules-migration.md

 “CSS files in which all class names and animation names are scoped locally by default.”

-With CSS modules, CSS classes should be referenced in JavaScript file via explicit binding to the styles file:
+With CSS modules, CSS classes should be referenced in the JavaScript file via explicit binding to the styles file:

 ```jsx
 import styles from './styles.css'